 Chips and Salsa-If you are used to eating a bag of chips for snack, at least try to upgrade to tortilla chips and salsa.
 You will be getting some nutrition from the salsa and because it can be a little messy, you tend not to mindlessly eat as many.

 Peanut butter and crackers-If you usually pick up a pack of crackers for snack, try making your own at home.
 If you put some peanut butter between 2 crackers, you will likely put more peanut butter on the cracker than is on the store-bought pack.
 Thus you will eat more protein and stay fuller longer.
 You can also try peanut butter on apples instead of crackers.
 You get a dose of protein and a serving of fruit at the same time.
+And switch out the peanut butter for almond butter or cashew butter for a change.
+They are both delicious on apples or crackers.

 Cheese sticks-Cheese sticks make a quick, filling snack.
 You can add some crackers or a piece of fruit to this snack to fill you up.

 Trail Mix-Most stores sell bags of trail mix but there is usually something in them that my family won’t eat.
 It’s very easy to make it yourself.
-You can choose your choice of nuts, a little dried fruit, and maybe a few chocolate chips and make it however you like.
+You can choose your choice of nuts, a little dried fruit, and maybe a few chocolate chips (or M&M’s) and make it however you like.
 Just be sure to keep the dried fruit and chocolate to a small amount to limit the amount of sugar in your trail mix.

 Popcorn-Popcorn also makes a great snack and is usually very filling.
 The healthiest popcorn is popcorn you pop yourself on the stove or with an air popper.
 However I won’t judge if you keep some of the microwave bags on hand too.
 (I sure do!)
 Just pick the ones with the cleanest ingredients you can find.
 My boys aren’t gonna drag out a pot to pop popcorn on the stove, but they all know how to microwave a bag.